eggburg/PKI-Docker-TestBed/README.md

 ## Test from the SSL client container

-Enter the SSL client container.
+Access the SSL client container.
 ```
 $ docker exec -it tls_client_container bash
 ```